Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 #4: Answering Questions

-Marathon pacers are experienced runners and usually also familiar with the course you are running, so they can be great resources of information about the race.
+Marathon pacers are experienced runners and usually also familiar with the course you are running, so they can be great resources for information about the race.

-This type of information can help you budget your energy and mentally prepare for what’s to come.
+This information can help you budget your energy and mentally prepare for what’s to come.

 #5: Clearing the Way

-If you’re running a crowded marathon, running with a pacer can be a good way to avoid having to weave in and out other runners and fight your way through throngs of other competitors.
+If you’re running a crowded marathon, running with a pacer can be a good way to avoid weaving in and out of other runners and fighting your way through throngs of competitors.

-Generally speaking, marathon pacers sort of command the group from the front, asking other runners on the course to kindly move to one side of the road or the other (as they continue running) to clear room for the coming pace group.
+Generally speaking, marathon pacers command the group from the front, asking other runners on the course to move to one side of the road or the other (as they continue running) to clear room for the coming pace group.

 A group of people running a marathon.